dkirker/dash-weather-plus/README.md

 4. Get your own Forecast.io API key and add it to App.js and Widget.js Also set demoMode to false.
 5. From this directory (!important), run 'tools\deploy.bat'
 6. Copy contents of /webos/ to /deploy/dash-weather-plus/
-7. Use an ipk packager to make an installable app
+7. Use an ipk packager to package /deploy/dash-weather-plus/
-8. Enjoy!
+8. Install and enjoy!